Tashan Mehta

 Tashan Mehta is a novelist whose interest lies in form and the fantastical, and how a dialogue between these elements may offer us new and collective ways of seeing.

-Her debut novel, The Liar’s Weave, was published in 2017 and shortlisted for the Prabha Khaitan Woman's Voice Award.
-She was part of the 2015 and 2021 Sangam House International Writers' Residency (India) and was British Council Writer-in-Residence at Anglia Ruskin University (Cambridge, UK) in 2018.
+Her debut novel, The Liar’s Weave, was published in 2017 and shortlisted for the Prabha Khaitan Woman’s Voice Award.
+Her short stories have been anthologised in Magical Women and the Gollancz Anthology of South Asian Science Fiction: Volume II.
+She was part of the 2021 and 2015 Sangam House International Writers’ Residency (India) and was British Council Writer-in-Residence at Anglia Ruskin University (UK) in 2018.

-In 2019, she participated in Fieldwork 0.2, a multidisciplinary residency exploring alternative infrastructures for the future.
-She was commissioned by the Barbican (London, UK) to create an artefact that captures the essence of this experience; On Unknown Things was printed for limited release in 2021.
+In 2019, she participated in FIELDWORK 0.2, a multidisciplinary residency that explored alternative infrastructures for the future.
+She was commissioned by the Barbican (UK) to create an artefact that captures the essence of this experience; On Unknown Things was published in 2021.
+Recently, she was invited to CERN IdeaSquare (Switzerland, of The Large Hadron Collider fame) alongside other writers and scientists to develop stories that can communicate new-age technologies to the public.